 Roadmap for digital accessibility

-In the general article on digital accessibility, the importance of digital accessibility for websites and online applications is highlighted.
 How do you transform your organization into one that embraces accessibility as core values?
-This article provides some initial steps and ideas to help you get started.
+In 8 steps we help you towards a digitally accessible organization with some initial steps and ideas to get you started.

 Roadmap for a digitally accessible organization